cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.md

 ## Advanced Keymapping

-In order to get most of this post, please read [OSX-shortcuts-you-might-not-know]({{ site.url }}/osx-shortcuts-you-may-not-know/) first.
+In order to get the most of this post, please read [OSX-shortcuts-you-might-not-know]({{ site.url }}/osx-shortcuts-you-may-not-know/) first.

 I am going to talk about how and why I map `hjkl` as `arrow` keys.
 For the mapping to work, you will need to use either of the following tools.